Ko Ruawahia me Putauaki nga maunga

 Ko tāna tūranga ko te tumuaki o te rōpu Te Awhioraki, kei te tipu tonu ia i roto i tēnei mahi kia tutuki pai ia ki tāna e tūmanako ana.

-Last year, Ellen was awarded a Sir Turi Carroll Scholarship, aimed at Māori students studying for land-based degrees.
+In 2018, Ellen was awarded a Sir Turi Carroll Scholarship, aimed at Māori students studying for land-based degrees.

 Sir Turi attended Lincoln from 1910-1912 and made many achievements in the field of Māori development.

-“Lincoln’s helped me to grow so much,” Ellen says.
+“Lincoln helped me to grow so much,” Ellen says.
 “Before I came to university, I was living in Auckland, working in the food and wine industry.
 But I wanted to get an academic qualification to improve my career prospects.

-“I felt like I wasn’t really achieving as much as I would have liked to back then, but now I’ve almost got a degree, which is so amazing.”
+“I felt like I wasn’t really achieving as much as I would have liked to back then, but now I’ve got a degree, which is so amazing.”

 He purapura i ruia mai i Rangiātea e kore e ngaro.